-Highlights in the reporting period have included hosting Grandparents Day at the Inverell Town Hall, coordinating a number of youth activities including skateboard workshops and village movie nights, first aid training and 'Dye Hard' colour run.
+Highlights in years past have included hosting Grandparents Day at the Inverell Town Hall, coordinating a number of youth activities including skateboard workshops and village movie nights, first aid training and 'Dye Hard' colour run.

 Provide opportunities for residents to gain employment.